WIPACrepo/keycloak-rest-services/README.md

     ./setupenv.sh
     . env/bin/activate

-Then, start an instance of KeyCloak in another terminal:
+Then, start an instance of Keycloak in another terminal:

     docker run --rm -it -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin --network host jboss/keycloak:8.0.2 -Djboss.bind.address.private=127.0.0.1 -Djboss.bind.address=127.0.0.1

-KeyCloak may take a minute to start.
+Keycloak may take a minute to start.
 If it does not, check your network settings, as it does not play well with VPNs and other more exotic network situations.

 Finally, run the tests: